-Every year an independent commission suggests the regulatory electricity price in France.
-Every year they tell the government that it has to go up to meet the cost of decommissioning the reactors.
-Every year the government recoils in horror and says, “Not on my watch.”
+Every year an independent commission suggests the regulatory electricity price in France, and the answer is the same.
+The price has to increase to meet the cost of decommissioning the reactors.
+The answer is the same as the government recoils in horror and says, “Not on my watch.”

 Between 1973 and 1998 France shut down 7 reactors.
 Only one has been dismantled, two are in the process of decommissioning.
 One of them was shut down in 1985, the other in 1998.